JannisX11/blockbench-plugins/plugins/pbr_preview/about.md

 ### Export Texture Set
 - Create a `.texture_set.json` file for the project textures.
 - Dialog allows defining values which can not be inferred from project.
-- Exports MER in the process.
+- Exports MER and normal maps in the process.

 ## Usage